Curriculum - Internal Medicine Residency

 - 4-6 pm: Drip admission process with interns taking no more than 2 admissions within these 2 hours and no more than 1 admission in the final hour.

-- 12 - 9 pm: Day Float resident takes admissions after the long call team reaches their cap and assists with any clinical work for the teams during the afternoon and for the on-call team until 9 PM.
+- 12-9 pm: Day Float resident takes admissions after the long call team reaches their cap and assists the teams during the afternoon and the on-call team until 9 PM.

 - 9 pm: Long call ends and on-call team signs out to Night Float Team.